 Why are they selling all their secrets instead of using it to make even more money?
 Is that not counter-productive?

-What is the value you think they actually sell to you?
-The dream about money.
+What is the value you think they sell to you?
+The dream of money.
 The course itself is secondary as long as you believe this will help you to make money.

 But before you have the chance to make any money, you’ll have to pay first.
 Then they will give you something you have to use to make money.

-If it doesn’t work for you, they are really sorry, but don’t worry there is another course that could help you.
+If it doesn’t work for you, they are sorry but don’t worry, there is another course that could help you.
 And so it goes.

 Does this remind you of something?

 I am not saying that some of the courses aren’t good, but don’t forget you’re the one who has to do it.
 It’s on you, only you, to make it work.